ndodswor/Duda/README.md

     on the page suffixes and the language associated with the selected flag.

     ----------------------------HOW TO USE THIS SCRIPT--------------------------------
-    1. Create a DudaOne site with pages in the default language
+    1. Create a DudaOne site with pages in the default language without an extension
     2. Duplicate each of the pages once for each language you wish to add.
 You should end up with, for example, three 'home' pages if you want your site to have three languages.
 The page names can be whatever you wish (Incio, for example, would be